bartromb/YASAFlaskified/README.md

-YASA Flaskified
+# YASA Flaskified

 ## Overview
-This project is a Flask web application designed to process and analyze EEG data.
-It uses Redis for task management, Gunicorn for application serving, and Nginx for reverse proxy.
-This application integrates the YASA library for advanced sleep analysis, with gratitude to Raphaël Vallat, the original author of YASA, for his significant contributions to sleep science.
+This project is built on the YASA Python library, a powerful tool for sleep analysis using machine learning techniques to automate and enhance sleep staging and event detection.
+Developed by Raphaël Vallat, YASA provides precise and efficient analysis of sleep data.
 Learn more about YASA on [Raphaël Vallat's website](https://raphaelvallat.com/yasa/) and explore the related [eLife article](https://elifesciences.org/articles/70092).

+YASA Flaskified is a web application leveraging Flask, Redis, Gunicorn, and Nginx to provide an accessible platform for EEG data processing, sleep analysis, and results visualization.
+It integrates YASA for advanced scientific analysis while offering a user-friendly interface for researchers and practitioners.

 ---